The 9 best AI contract review software tools for 2025

 Can AI replace lawyers?

-Human oversight is still essential
+Human oversight is non-negotiable

 Should you use AI to review legal contracts?